XinjiangCai/SRL-PS/README.md

 ## Background

-With the displacement of traditional synchronous generators by IBRs (e.g., renewable sources, batteries), flexibly regulate active power supply of these resources can help maintain system stability.
+With the displacement of traditional synchronous generators by IBRs (e.g., renewable sources, batteries), flexibly regulating active power supply of these resources can help maintain system stability.
 This work proposes a new approach combining reinforcement learning with stability certification via Lyapunov functions.

-The controller is designed as a **smooth monotonic neural network**, and trained via a **physics-informed algorithm** that integrates swing equation dynamics directly into the recurrent training process.
+The controller is designed as a **smooth monotonic neural network**, and trained via a **RNN-based structure** that integrates swing equation dynamics directly into the recurrent training process to capture time-dependent patterns for effective learning.

 ## Getting Started

 ### Prerequisites

 - Python 3.8+
+- Pytorch 2.5.*
-- Recommended environment: `conda` or `venv`
+- Recommended environment: `conda` or `venv

 ### Installation